JaliJuhola/CheckingForBusyHours/README.md

 # CheckingForBusyHours

 ### 1.Pip
-if you dont have install pip (in linux) `$ sudo apt-get install pip` after that install dependence  `$ pip install -r requirements.txt` Run
+if you dont have install pip (in linux) `$ sudo apt-get -y install python3-pip cd /your/directory/with/this/repository after that install dependence  `$ pip3 install -r requirements.txt`

+### 2. Running program
+`$ sudo python3 ./busy_hours.py 2017-05-01 2017-06-15 <your_token_here>`
+You need to get api-token from giosg.